Property Investors Pay Different Taxes Than Other Business Owners

 For commercial property, the timeline is different.
 You report it on your self assessment return by 31 January after the tax year.
 A general accountant may treat all property gains the same way.
 They should not.

 And then there is Business Asset Disposal Relief (BADR).
-If you sell a property that qualifies as a business asset (furnished holiday lettings, a trade property used in your business), you may pay 14% CGT on disposals from 6 April 2025, rising to 18% from 6 April 2026, rather than the standard 24%.
-The conditions are strict.
-The property must be held for two years.
-It must meet the furnished holiday letting criteria (available for 210 days, let for 105 days).
-A general accountant may not know the furnished holiday letting rules.
-A property specialist will.
+If you sell a property that qualifies as a business asset (a trade property used in your business, for example), you may pay 14% CGT on disposals from 6 April 2025, rising to 18% from 6 April 2026, rather than the standard 24%.
+Note that furnished holiday lettings no longer qualify for BADR following the abolition of the FHL regime from 6 April 2025.
+The conditions for BADR are strict: the property must be held for two years and used in a qualifying trade.
+A property specialist will know which disposals qualify.

 Property Held in a Limited Company: A Different World